avles/prism/README.md

 Enhancing Performance: Fostering a culture of continuous improvement, resilience, and excellence in software delivery.
 Ensuring Comprehensive Coverage: Covering all critical aspects of software delivery to avoid overlooking any potential weaknesses or growth areas.

 d.
-What are the key aspects?
+How is this different?

-Holistic Approach: PRISM covers a broad spectrum of critical areas necessary for high-performing, resilient software delivery teams, unlike other frameworks that may focus narrowly on specific aspects.
+- Holistic Approach: PRISM covers a broad spectrum of critical areas necessary for high-performing, resilient software delivery teams, unlike other frameworks that may focus narrowly on specific aspects.
-Seven Key Pillars: The framework's organization into seven pillars ensures a comprehensive evaluation of team maturity and performance.
+- Seven Key Pillars: The framework's organization into seven pillars ensures a comprehensive evaluation of team maturity and performance.
-Actionable Metrics and KPIs: PRISM provides specific metrics and KPIs for each pillar, offering clear, actionable insights for improvement.
+- Actionable Metrics and KPIs: PRISM provides specific metrics and KPIs for each pillar, offering clear, actionable insights for improvement.
-Experience-Driven: The framework is rooted in real-world experience from working with diverse organizations, making it practical and relevant.
+- Experience-Driven: The framework is rooted in real-world experience from working with diverse organizations, making it practical and relevant.
-Focus on Resilience: PRISM emphasizes not just performance but also the resilience of software delivery teams, ensuring they can withstand and adapt to various challenges and changes.
+- Focus on Resilience: PRISM emphasizes not just performance but also the resilience of software delivery teams, ensuring they can withstand and adapt to various challenges and changes.

 These elements make PRISM a robust and effective framework for driving excellence in software delivery teams.